thomasabishop/eolas/zk/Additive_identity.md

   - theorems
 ---

-# The Property of Additive Identity
+# Property of Additive Identity

 **Let $a$ represent any member of $\mathbb{W}$ or $\mathbb{Z}$ then:**